CREATIVE RESUME | SCRAPBOOK | CREATIVE BIOGRAPHY

-He developed the novel micropointillist painting technique along with fellow artist Stephen Goodfellow that results in uniquely luminescent and richly colorful paintings by using only the three primary colors of yellow, red and blue.
-Both artists are the subject of the 1983 documentary on the micropointillism painting technique, Waterworks, produced by Urban Communications of Detroit.
+He developed the novel Primary Color MicroPointillist painting technique along with fellow artist Stephen Goodfellow that results in uniquely luminescent and richly colorful paintings by using only the three primary colors of yellow, red and blue.
+Both artists are the subject of the 1983 documentary on the MicroPointillism painting technique, Waterworks, produced by Urban Communications of Detroit.

 With the arrival of the World Wide Web in 1993, Boileau discovered a new medium for expanding and expressing his Detroit urban landscape painting interest.
-He created the first Detroit online fine art gallery in 1994.
-Quickly recognizing the immense aesthetic expression potential of the internet, he began creating interactive website art projects.
+Described in the 2020 article by Bill McGraw, “Celebrating A Detroit INTERNET Pioneer Who Started People Talking About The Motor City” as “is one artist and documentarian who was a path breaker, a person ahead of his time,” he began by creating the first Detroit online fine art gallery in 1994.
+Quickly recognizing the immense aesthetic expression potential of the INTERNET, he began creating interactive website art projects.
 Among those works was the widely recognized “The Fabulous Ruins of Detroit”, now known as the DetroitYES Project.

 Ongoing since 1997, the DetroitYES Project [DetroitYES.com] is inspired by the troubled transformation of Detroit from Industrial to Information Age city.
 In 1999 DetroitYES began hosting the internet's most renowned and sincere discussion forum focused solely on Detroit and its challenges, the Discuss Detroit Forum.

 DetroitYES has been honored as a Yahoo Pick of the Year, twice selected as Detroit MetroTimes Reader’s Choice as Best Detroit Website, chosen as a Detroit Free Press Best Website and profiled in many media sources including The New York Times, PBS TV, and Wired magazine.
-DetroitYES.com attracts over 4 million visitor sessions per year that pore through its thousands of photographs and pages.
+DetroitYES.com attracts over a million visitor sessions per year that pore through its tens of thousands of photographs and pages.

-A Michigan native, Boileau earned BA in Political Science from Taylor University in 1968 after which he served two years teaching at Salesian High School in Manzini, Swaziland as a U.S. Peace Corps volunteer.
+A Michigan native, Boileau earned BA in Political Science from Taylor University in 1967 after which he served two years teaching at Salesian High School in Manzini, Swaziland as a U.S. Peace Corps volunteer.
 He engaged in post-graduate studies at the University of Michigan and Wayne State University in intellectual history and political theory before deciding in 1972 to pursue a career as a fine artist.
 His travels as a painter have taken him throughout Mexico, Europe, Africa, and the Middle East.
-He works out of his studios in Detroit and Farmington, Michigan.
+He has worked out of his studios in Highland Park and Farmington, Michigan.

 RETURN TO TOP OF PAGE